WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ### Minimize the Effort of Resolving Conflicts

-However, we cannot ensure the programmers always get lucky cases.
-There must be cases that the programmers shall resolve the conflicts by themselves.
+However, we cannot ensure the programmers always get the lucky case.
+There must be cases where programmers shall resolve the conflicts by themselves.

 By applying the aforementioned items, there are still potential name and semantics conflicts that lie ahead of us.
 The only thing we can do is to